redhajuanda/go-clean-arch/README.md

 ```

 ## Scheduler
-There are 3 schedulers for this service:
+There are 1 scheduler for this service:
-- transaction
-- reconcile
 - cleanup

 To run a scheduler, use the command below: